An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-Nevertheless, \emph{the way we draw} string diagrams distinguishes some that are equivalent.
-The following are examples of different drawings of string diagrams that are equal under the laws of~\eqref{fig:smc-axioms}:
+In other cases, \emph{the way we draw} them distinguishes string diagrams that are equivalent under the laws of~\eqref{fig:smc-axioms}.
+Consider for example

+This equality can be seen as an instance of the interchange law~\eqref{eq:interchange-law} with identity wires or as a consequence of the unitality of identity wires, which allows us to stretch wires as much as we like.

+A related point is that string diagrams do not distinguish different ways of braiding wires, even if our drawings do:

-This last point is particularly salient with diagrams containing wire crossings, where the laws of~\eqref{fig:smc-axioms} guarantee that any two diagrams made entirely of wire crossings over the same number of wires are equal when they define the same \emph{permutation} of the wires.
-If the other rules are two-dimensional versions of associativity, the wire-crossing axioms are two-dimensional versions of commutativity.
+The laws of~\eqref{fig:smc-axioms} guarantee that any two string diagrams made entirely of wire crossings over the same number of wires are equal when they define the same \emph{permutation} of the wires.
+If the other rules are two-dimensional versions of associativity, the wire-crossing axioms are two-dimensional generalisation of \emph{commutativity}.
 In ordinary algebra, when we have a commutative and associative binary operation, we can write products using any ordering of its elements: $abc=bac=acb$.
-For string diagrams, the vertical juxtaposition of boxes is not strictly commutative; nevertheless, we are allowed to move across wires, which is the next best thing:
+For string diagrams, the vertical juxtaposition of boxes is not strictly commutative; nevertheless, we are allowed to move boxes across wires, which is the next best thing:

 (We invite the reader to show this, as their first exercise in diagrammatic reasoning).
-Furthermore, we need to keep track of how things are wired, \emph{but} only the specific permutation of the wires matters, not how we have constructed it.
+Furthermore, we need to keep track of how boxes are wired, \emph{but} only the specific permutation of the wires matters, not how we have constructed it.
+Coming back to our stack-machine example, the following are equivalent string diagrams:

-While this situation may appear slightly confusing at first, these example show that in practice the distinction between diagrams and how we depict diagrams is harmless.
+While this situation may appear slightly confusing at first, these example show that in practice the distinction between string diagrams (as equivalence classes) and how we depict them is harmless.
 The topological moves that are captured by the equations of~\eqref{fig:smc-axioms} are designed to be intuitive.
 They are often summarised by the following slogan: \emph{only the connectivity matters}.
-The rule of thumb is that any deformation that preserves the connectivity between the boxes and does not require us to bend the wires backwards will give two equivalent diagrams.
+The rule of thumb is that any deformation that preserves the connectivity between the boxes and does not require us to bend the wires backwards will give two equivalent string diagrams.

-Finally, keep in mind that the connection point from which we attach wires to boxes are ordered, so that the following two diagrams are \emph{not} equivalent:
+Finally, keep in mind that the connection point from which we attach wires to boxes are ordered, so that the following two string diagrams are \emph{not} equivalent:

 \begin{definition}[String diagrams over $\Sigma$] String diagrams over $\Sigma$ are $\Sigma$-terms quotiented by the equations in~\eqref{fig:smc-axioms}. \end{definition}